 Susie Vickery’s work combines really interesting narrative topics with excellent hand embroidery and her pieces are a visual treat.
 I love that she is taking the step towards animation and video and other graphic versions of storytelling with her work, and it will be interesting to see what happens next.

 I would encourage you to visit Susie’s website and take the time to read the “Cabbage” book – it’s a fascinating story that is lovingly translated into graphic novel format and definitely worth a look.

-Susie exhibits across the globe – for more information visit her website.
+Susie Vickery exhibits across the globe – for more information visit her website.